This guide is intended for Fall 2021 PRL 206 students (course taught by Prof. Anthony D'Angelo)

 Additional tip: Journal of Public Relations Research articles employ APA citation style - so their lists of works cited represent models for those formats.
 CAVEAT: Sometimes the format they use online does not include issue numbers in those citations, but only volume numbers, which is somewhat non-standard.

 Need help on formatting the sources you cite in your academic writing (e.g., APA, MLA, etc.) or want access to full-fledged online bibliographic management systems-like "Zotero" or "Mendeley?"
-Visit SU Libraries Citation Support website.
+Visit SU Libraries Citation Styles website OR the library page for Citation Management Tools.

-A subtle but distinct advantage of search queries in Summon and in these article databases - is the ability to search a proper name of a company or other organization, government agency, person or a named theory within public relations -and then sort results chronologically, or apply other search result filters (e.g., for a desired content/source type or desired range of publication dates).
+Sorting and Filtering Search Results: With both SU Libraries Search and individual article databases- is the ability to search a proper name of a company or other organization, government agency, person or a named theory within public relations -and then sort results chronologically.
+One can also apply other search result filters (e.g., for limiting what you see to a desired resource/source type or desired range of publication dates.

-These PR career specializations matches those in the PRL research paper assignment - and may also help with the final research paper as well.
+These PR career specializations should closely match those in PRL research assignments - and may also help with the final research papers in PRL 206 as well.

 Another technique that may help in locating article discussion about Public Relations within a specific delimited industry environment is to select a major database for that field and then enter search phrases such as "public relations."
 Or experiment with entry of other term(s) pertinent to the PR field, which may include specific job titles one sees in the public relations field.

-Tip - Search Terminology: within certain discourse communities for some of these sub-disciplines, when speaking about "public relations" related activities, they may not always literally use that phrase itself.
+Tip - Search Terminology: within certain discourse communities for some of these sub-disciplines, when speaking about "public relations" related activities, members working within some specialization areas may not always literally use that phrase itself ("public relations").
 In both government and also nonprofit contexts, other terminology may be equally or more common (e.g., in the nonprofit world one thinks of terms like "community," "community outreach," "community relations," etc. OR in entertainment, a job title such as "publicist.").
 So as you encounter those, or analogous alternative wordings, be sure to employ them within some of your search queries.

 PR Counseling ("Agencies")